 - It’ll freeze ice then melt and refreeze again

 It is common for main controller boards on GE refrigerators to fail which lead to a number of issues including the GE refrigerator no longer cooling properly.
 Calling a repairman to diagnose and fix the problem will likely cost $400-$500.
 Fortunately, you can purchase the controller board from amazon for about $135 and swap it yourself in 20 minutes, even if you are not very handy.
 GE makes it easy to find the right part as most of the older refrigerator main boards, including WR55X10552, WR55X10656, WR55X10335 have all been replaced by the new and improve controller board, WR55X10942.

 Here are a few examples of GE Refrigerator issues that were fixed with a new controller board:

 “The light inside the freezer and fridge were working, but nothing else was.
-The refrigerator was not cooling, the water/ice dispenser, the digital displays, and the cooling system were not functional.
+The refrigerator was not cooling, the water/ice dispenser and the digital displays were not functional.
 It was like someone turned everything off except the inside lights.
 Bought this motherboard and was able to install it in a matter of minutes.
 It literally takes no understanding of electronics to do so.”

 “A couple years ago things started going south on me; ice and water dispenser, freezer temperature, funky howling/whining noises… etc, all of which would come and go.
 Got to a point where the cycling of the compressor ”

 “we started noticing temperature fluctuations in the freezer.
 At first it was minimal then gradually we started noticing large fluctuations.
 It would be 0 then a few hours later it would be 18.
 At the end I noticed it as high as 30’s.
 All this time the fridge part was staying pretty stable.
 I couldn’t afford to hire a technician to come out so I let it limp along.
 Eventually we started hearing clicking every few seconds/minutes.
 Last week it stopped cooling all together.”